bipin115/docker-k8s-notes/Docker-k8s-Learning-Notes.md

 `docker log -f <CONATINER-NAME>`              (Note: -f <follow mode> helps to keep listening to the future outputs generated on the terminal)

 #### INSPECTING IMAGES ####
-`docker image inspect <IMAGE-ID>`            (Note: Gives you the deatils of the Image and the layers its built on)
+`docker image inspect <IMAGE-ID>`            (Note: Gives you the details of the Image and the layers its built on)

 #### COPY File to Containers and from container to local ####
 # USECASE: To collect logs generated from a running container.
 OR to modify any server configuration file for test.